Gaffurini97/Sensor_LoRaWAN_emulation/README.md

 ## CONFIGURATION
-This configuration is set up for 100 end-device, before run the container it needed to change some parameters:
+This configuration is set up for 100 end-device, before run the container it is needed to change some parameters:

 Backend server gateway configuration:
 1. /gateway/cfd-data/config.json change the server_address